kaorahi/lizgoban/README.md

 It is recommended to put all Leela Zero weights into one directory and all KataGo weights into another directory for using [Load network weights] menu conveniently.
 Delete obsolete "weight_dir" in your config.json if you wrote it.

+Notes on KataGo:
+For high handicap games, you have to set `playoutDoublingAdvantage` by hand because LizGoban cannot use KataGo's dynamical adjusting of aggressiveness at present.
+After KataGo 1.3.4, you can add `defaultBoardSize=19` as the above example to shorten the initialization of 9x9 and 13x13. ("=19" is ok.
+It is replaced with 9 or 13 inside LizGoban automatically.)

 For quick experiments, you can also use

     npm start -- -j '{"sgf_dir": "/foo/bar/baz/"}'